Still Getting Bit After Bed Bug Treatment? That’s a Red Flag.

 You might see a dead bed bug after treatment and still be okay.

 But if you’re still getting bitten, bed bugs are still feeding — which means survivors are present and reproduction can continue.
-Professional Bed Bug Exterminator.
+If that’s the case, you may need a professional bed bug exterminator to complete the elimination properly.

 Many bed bug programs are designed around: